mpclarkson/icon-scraper/README.md

 Overview
 --------

-This library returns an array of `apple-touch-icon` and the `favicon` for a given url.
+This library returns an array of `apple-touch-icon` and the `favicon` for a given url, sorted by width.

 Composer